Aggregation in Blazor Pivot Table Component

 NOTE

-By default, the aggregation will be considered as SummaryTypes.Sum to the value fields which had number type and for the value fields which had non-number type such as string, date, datetime, boolean, etc., the aggregation type will be considered as SummaryTypes.Count.
+By default, the aggregation will be considered as SummaryTypes.Sum to the value fields which had number type and for the value fields which had non-number type values such as string, date, datetime, boolean, etc., the aggregation type will be considered as SummaryTypes.Count.

 Show desired aggregation types in its dropdown menu